Anti-whale mechanisms on Polygon: Avoiding pump and dump

 - Connect your wallet: Use the button on the top right to connect your wallet.

-- Select the token you created
+- Select the token created

 - Sets the limit per transaction: Indicates the maximum amount per transaction to limit the whales.